Customer support routing

 Why this structure helps

 A routing workflow improves support quality by narrowing the scope of each downstream handler.
-A billing agent does not need the same instructions as a troubleshooting agent, and a refund request may need stricter policy checks than a normal product question.

-• specialists can use narrower and more relevant instructions
+• Specialists can use narrower and more relevant instructions.

-• different ticket types can access different tools or data
+• Different ticket types can access different tools or data.

-• high-risk requests can be escalated more consistently
+• High-risk requests can be escalated more consistently.

-• classification errors can be debugged separately from response quality
+• Classification errors can be debugged separately from response quality.

 This structure also reduces the tendency of one general support bot to answer too broadly.
 In support workflows, an incorrect but fluent answer is often worse than a cautious escalation.